heapsource/scarlett/README.md

 ## Features/Problems

   - Uses Rubinius Actors API (and a port for MRI) for jobs processing.
-  - Uses Redis as backend for jobs queue.
+  - Uses RabbitMQ as backend for jobs queue.
   - Uses a reliable queue maintaining jobs saved in a backup queue when the workers crash.
   - Use a simple API for jobs, Jobs are Marshallable objects that respond to #run method